s7relok/bluRRed-firefox/README.md

   2. Search for `toolkit.legacyUserProfileCustomizations.stylesheets`

   3. Confirm the option is set to **true**

+  4. Search for `gfx.webrender.all`

+  5. Confirm the option is set to **true**

+  6. Enable transparency/blur in your compositor

 * Make sure that you have the **Default** theme enabled